HaRisH123KUmAr/Meet-Gagan/README.md

-##Meet@Gagan
+#Meet@Gagan
+'''
 Install Wampserver : https://www.wampserver.com/en/
+'''
+'''
-Then git clone this repo and save it inside "www" folder in which the Wampserver is installed
+Then git clone this repo and save it inside **www** folder in which the Wampserver is installed
+'''